TimTeaFan/tt_website/content/post/2023-introducing-hugodownplus/index.md

 ## Intro

-In the last weeks I have put together a small R package {hugodownplus} which extends {hugodown} - the package which powers the blog posts of this and other #RStats Hugo websites.
+In the last weeks I have put together a small R package <a href="https://timteafan.github.io/hugodownplus/" role="highlight">{hugodownplus}</a> which extends {hugodown} - the package which powers the blog posts of this and other #RStats Hugo websites.

 {hugodownplus} offers a drop-in replacement for the rather minimalistic `hugodown::md_markdown()` output format.